graphql/graphql-scalars/README.md

 A new version of a Custom Scalar specification must use a new URL but may still recommend using the old name.

-For example, `scalars/contributed/my_username/date-time-v2.md` may recommend to use `DateTime` for the scalar name.
+For example, `scalars/contributed/my_username/date-time-v2.md` may recommend using `DateTime` for the scalar name.

 You may use `-v<version>` suffix to indicate new versions but this is not a requirement.